Everest Base Camp Trek - 12 Days

 Excludes

-• Accommodation, meals and guided tour in Kathmandu (We can arrange/reserve if you ask us)
+• Accommodation, meals, and a guided tour in Kathmandu.

 • Hot shower, hot water, wifi, and battery charge during trekking.